MacStache/WhatsTheFrequency/README.md

 the station names from [the file](https://github.com/MacStache/WhatsTheFrequency/blob/main/text/stations_list.txt).
 It also removes duplicates which made the link table easier to manage.

+The site also includes a favorites page that allows the user to add their favorite stations to a list.
+The list is stored in the local storage of the users browser.
+The functionality also includes a button that allows the user to remove the station from the list, as well as unchecking the checkbox in the frequencies table.

 The site is a final project for the course "Web Applications" at [Oulu University of Applied Sciences](https://oamk.fi/en/).